SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-03.md

 SAV Table: The table or data structure that implements the SAV rules and is used for source address validation in the data plane.

+SAV-related Information: Any information that is useful for getting or generating SAV rules.

+SAV-specific Information: The information specialized for SAV that explicitly or implicitly indicates the accurate incoming directions of source addresses.

+SAV Information Base: A table or data structure for storing SAV-related information.

 False Positive: The validation results that the packets with legitimate source IP addresses are considered "invalid" due to inaccurate SAV rules.

 False Negative: The validation results that the packets with spoofed source IP addresses are considered "valid" due to inaccurate SAV rules.